khanh1412/gpgpu/README.md

 3. Image objects (it can be replaced by simple buffers)

-4. OpenGL interoperability (will be update)
+4. OpenGL interoperability (will be updated)

+5. Multiple kernels in the same program. (use multiple programs instead).

+6. Profiling Operations (my shitty intel gpu does not support)

+7. Out-of-order executions (same as 6)

+8. Pipes (will be updated)

+9. Shared Virtual Memory (SVM)

 # Tested Machine (Intel core i7 5500U, Intel HD Graphics 5500)